-What’s a week on Oahu without glutting ourselves with local grinds?
+What’s a week on Oahu without glutting ourselves on local grinds?
 We revisited some old ‘friends’ and made some new ones.
-Hawaii is the land of shave ice; we did our best to support that sub-economy, as much to have the best in the world as to counteract the Hawaiian sun.
+Hawaii is the land of shave ice; we did our best to support that sub-economy, as much to have the best in the world as to be a foil for the Hawaiian sun.
 Wherever we could include island fruits in our diet, whether it be fresh or as flavorings, we found no excuse to refuse.
 In the flow of cocktails, wine and beer that crossed our lips, the most interesting spirit turned out to be agricole rum that we sampled at a distillery in Kunia.

 Me Bar-B-Q (Waikiki, Honolulu)